ElektraInitiative/libelektra/doc/tutorials/elektra-merge-integration.md

 will replace `ours` with the result providing the package with an automatically merged configuration which will also be updated in KDB itself.

+Additionally, we added two other scripts, `elektra-mount` and `elektra-umount` which act as simple wrappers for `kdb mount` and `kdb umount`.
+That work identically but are more script friendly.

 ## The Full Command ##

 The full command to use `elektra-merge` to perform a three-way merge on a file managed